spencertipping/ni/doc/ni_by_example.md

 * `ni n03 rp'r b'` -- returns 5 empty lines **BUG** (i think)
 * `ni n03 rp'false'` -- returns 0, 1, 2 because the return value of each row is the string `"false"`, which is truthy.

+####`p'F_ ...'; p'FM'; p'FR n'`: Explicit field access

+In general, `ni` data will be long and narrow--that is, it will have millions to trillions of rows in the stream, but usually no more than a dozen relevant features per row.

+However, `ni` implements access to fields beyond the first 12 using the explicit field accessors `p'F_ ...', p'FM', p'FR n'`

+It has not occurred in my experience that I have needed to maintain more than 12 relevant columns, and as a result I find the syntax a bit hard to remember, because I think of `A` as the first letter, rather than the zeroth, which is how `ni` thinks, internally.

+`p'F_ ...'` takes a range (or a single number) as its second argument.

+To print fields 11-15 of a data source, you would use `$ ni ... r F_ 10..14`.

+The index of the final nonempty field in a line is stored in `FM`.
+To get the last field of every line in our example, you could use the spell: `$ ni /usr/share/dict/words rx40 r10 p'r substr(a, 0, 3), substr(a, 3, 3), substr(a, 6)' p'r FM, F_ FM'`

+It is often useful to take everything after a certain point in a line.
+This can be accomplished efficiently using the `FR n` operator. `FR n` is equivalent to `F_ n..FM`.

 ####Enrichment: `ni` is a quine!